 Internships or other positions working within the sports industry will help round out your resume.
 Working with teams, individual players or interning at an established sports agency will give you the credibility to sign your own clients in the future.

 Once you have the right education and experiences to begin selling yourself to clients you must get certified with the league(s) you wish to be involved with.
 The certification requirements vary by league but generally require potential agents to prove their knowledge of league policies, document their education history, establish liability insurance and pay a membership fee.
-You can review the full requirements and fill out an application by visiting the league-specific player’s associate websites.
+You can review the full requirements and fill out an application by visiting the league-specific player’s associated websites.

 The Money …